Ethnocide: Proposed usage

-The United Nations Declaration on the Rights of Indigenous Peoples was adopted by the United Nations General Assembly during its 62nd session at UN Headquarters in New York City on 13 September 2007, but only mentions "genocide", not "cultural genocide", although the article is otherwise unchanged.
+The United Nations Declaration on the Rights of Indigenous Peoples was adopted by the United Nations General Assembly during its 62nd session at UN Headquarters in New York City on 13 September 2007, but only mentions "genocide" in its Article 7, not "cultural genocide."
+Article 8 in the final document otherwise substantially retains the wording of the draft Article 7, but its first sentence reads "indigenous peoples and individuals have the right not to be subjected to forced assimilation or destruction of their culture".

 Notions of ethnocide

 UNESCO

 In UNESCO's "Declaration of San Jose":

 The Declaration of San Jose commits the United States and the nations of Central America to engage in a more in-depth discussion about a broad range of issues.
 These issues include: strengthening democracy and regional security, building trade and investment, combating crime, drugs and corruption, promoting dialogue on immigration, and achieving more equitable and sustainable development.
 In the Declaration of San José, UNESCO also addresses and works to define ethnocide.
 UNESCO defines the term as follows: